neulab/pr-arena/README.md

 **Q. How long does the process take?**

 A. The time depends on the complexity of the issue.
 Some reasoning models may take longer to process.
 Typically, it should take **less than 30 minutes**, so please be patient!

+**Q. How does this affect my GitHub Actions build minutes?**

+A. The workflow makes API calls to our backend infrastructure where OpenHands agents run remotely.
+Your GitHub Actions runner only handles lightweight tasks like triggering the workflow and creating pull requests.
+The actual AI processing and code generation happens on our servers, so it consumes minimal GitHub Actions minutes (typically just a few minutes per issue).

 ## Security & Permission (🔒)
 This GitHub App requires the following permissions: